lottmarcos/functional-programming/README.md

 ## basics

-if you are already familiar with other paradigms like oop or procedural, where you use variables and mutate them until you get the expected result. functional programming is different in a way that instead of mutating states in your application, you define transformations `declaratively` and chain them together to solve your problem.
+if you are already familiar with other paradigms like `OOP` or `procedural`, where you use variables and mutate them until you get the expected result, you'll see that functional programming is different in a way that instead of mutating states in your application, you define transformations `declaratively` and chain them together to solve your problem.

 the main idea in functional programming could be summarized as: